dima-semeniuk/air_companies_management_system/README.md

 #### Airplane controller

 >   GET method: /localhost:8088/api/airplanes

 This endpoint shows information about all airplanes

 <br>

->  >  PATCH method: /localhost:8088/api/airplanes/{id}
+>   PATCH method: /localhost:8088/api/airplanes/{id}

-This endpoint is for changing air company for airplane by its 'id'.Example of request body:
+This endpoint is for changing air company for airplane by its 'id'.
+Example of request body:

 ```json
 {